ENCCS/sycl-workshop/content/expressing-parallelism.rst

          #.
 We first create a queue and map it to the GPU.
          #.
 We declare the operands as ``std::vector<double>`` the
-            right-hand size operands are filled with random numbers, while the result matrix is zeroed out:
+            right-hand side operands are filled with random numbers, while the result matrix is zeroed out:

             .. literalinclude:: code/day-2/00_range-matmul/solution/range-matmul.cpp